Etskh/Jotun/README.md

 ##Naming
 The project is named after something that sounded cool, I'll be perfectly honest.
-The fact is frost giants are awesome, and vikings were totally wicked.
-The first incarnation is obviously named Ymir.
+The fact is frost giants are awesome, and most of this code was fueled by <a href="https://www.youtube.com/watch?v=bjRUee5S44w">Amon Amarth</a>.
+The first incarnation is obviously named <a href="http://en.wikipedia.org/wiki/Ymir">Ymir</a>.
 The following is a breakdown of the naming convention for versioning.

 **Major version**
  - Changes every-time there is a major restructure of code (adding or removing a system, or collapsing one system into others).